 See Part VI of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.
-Special conditions were updated to include the reporting of Non-detects, bypass reporting requirements, instream monitoring requirements, the Stormwater Pollution Prevention Plan, expanded effluent test requirements, and the Electronic Discharge Monitoring Report (eDMR) Submission System.
+Special conditions were updated to include the reporting of Non-detects, bypass reporting requirements, pretreatment requirements, and the requirement to develop and implement a Stormwater Pollution Prevention Plan.